the-argus/okaylib/README.md

 - [ ] Remove dependency on `<memory>` header from `okay/detail/addressof.h`
 - [ ] Add option to disable undefined behavior checks which are normally on in both release and debug mode (such as array bounds checks on iterators)
+- [ ] Offer alternative version of (or redo) `*_arc_t` types so that weak pointers also keep the object alive.
+Maybe change the name of "weak" arc to something like "frozen" arc.
 - [ ] Create "minimum viable" ranges for forward, multipass, bidirectional, random access, and contiguous ranges, to test conformance of all the views
 - [ ] Add tests for all the views with a finite + random access range